 A core measure of our success is our ability to make a difference in the communities where we live and work.
-Since 2020, the Company and our employees have donated over \$7.9 million to more than 350 global organizations that support causes and humanitarian efforts that are important to our communities, including COVID-19 relief, mental health, disease cure and prevention, strengthening communities, the advancement of racial equity and providing aid to those affected by geopolitical and military conflicts and natural disasters.
+Since 2020, the Company and our employees have donated over \$10.0 million to more than 450 global organizations that support causes and humanitarian efforts that are important to our communities, including mental health awareness and support, disease cure and prevention, strengthening communities, the advancement of antidiscrimination and racial equity and providing aid to those affected by geopolitical and military conflicts and natural disasters.
 Our employees also have the opportunity to participate in PJT fundraising events and volunteer days, and we have continued to require our summer program participants to complete a community volunteering project as a pre-requisite for a full-time offer.